-As a debut writer I knew there was an extremely low likelihood of my novel getting picked up by an agency on the basis of the first 30K words… However, being an eternal optimist I went for it anyway.
-My rationale was simple – If I get an agent, great.
-If not, I’ll get some much needed experience in writing cover letters and synopses.
+As a debut writer, I knew there was an extremely low likelihood of my novel getting picked up by an agency on the basis of the first 30K words.
+However, being an eternal optimist, I went for it anyway.
+My rationale had been simple, if I get an agent, great, if not, I’ll get some much needed experience in writing cover letters and synopses.

-Using the Writers’ & Artists’ Handbook as my starting point, I searched for literary agents who specialise in dark, edgy, love stories.
-There are also numerous websites that list agencies and their preferences so pulling together a target list was straightforward.
+Using the Writers’ & Artists’ Handbook as my starting point, I searched for literary agents specialising in dark, edgy, love stories.
+There are also numerous websites listing agencies and their preferences, so pulling together a target list had been straightforward.

-I sent off sample chapters of De’Angelo’s Orchestra to a few agencies and unsurprisingly received form rejections from all, except three.
-These wonderful individuals had taken the time from their busy schedules to provide me with some very helpful feedback.
-Interestingly, they had all made similar observations as follows:
+I sent off sample chapters of Krish to a few agencies and unsurprisingly, received form rejections from all, except three.
+These wonderful individuals had taken the time, from their busy schedules, to provide me with some very helpful feedback, as follows:

-“Strong writing and I like the story but for me it’s overwritten.”
+“Strong writing and I like the story but it’s overwritten in places.”